Focus Support Site

-To organize the contents of the help center, I conducted an open card sort online with a small group of users to get a better grasp of how users perceived and categorized Focus’ services.My first instinct was the group issues by the team that handled the issue.
+My first instinct when designing the information architecture of the help center was to group issues by the team that handled the issue (Inventory, Facilities, Mail, Print).I conducted an open card sort online with Quicken Loans employees to get a better grasp of how users perceived and categorized the facilities team’s services.
 What I found was that users did not group the issues into the traditional team responsibilities but rather into lexicons that encompassed multiple teams in one category.

 Using my wireframes, I conducted user testing where I found users were confused about the meaning of our category titles even after changing our copy to match the data from the card sort.
-The illustarrions didn't give enough context to what each category contained.
+The illustrations didn't give enough context to what each category contained.
 I decided to display the top four most common issues in each category below the category title.
 This change helped to provide users with more information to base their decisions on, leading to less mistakes when completing the task.

 What I Learned

-- Ask for feedback early and often
+Ask for feedback early and often